Trump threatens Canada with 10% extra import tax for not pulling down anti-tariffs ad sooner

 "Because of their serious misrepresentation of the facts, and hostile act, I am increasing the Tariff on Canada by 10% over and above what they are paying now.”

-It was not immediately clear when the 10% hike would come into effect, nor whether it would apply to all Canadian goods.
+It was unclear what legal authority Trump would use to impose the additional import taxes.
+The White House did not immediately respond to a request for comment on when the 10% hike would come into effect, and whether it would apply to all Canadian goods.

 Canada's economy has been hit hard by Trump's tariffs, and Canadian Prime Minister Mark Carney has been trying to work with Trump to lower them.
 More than three-quarters of Canadian exports go to the U.S., and nearly $3.6 billion Canadian ($2.7 billion U.S.) worth of goods and services cross the border daily.

+Spokespersons for Carney and Ford did not immediately respond to requests for comment.

 Many Canadian products have been hit with a 35% tariff, while steel and aluminum face rates of 50%.
-Energy products have a lower rate of 10%, while other goods covered by the U.S.-Canada-Mexico Agreement are exempt.
+Energy products have a lower rate of 10%, while the vast majority of goods are covered by the U.S.-Canada-Mexico Agreement, and are exempt from tariffs.
 That trade agreement is slated for review.
 Trump negotiated the deal in his first term, but has since soured on it.

 Trump and Carney will both attend the Association of Southeast Asian Nations summit in Malaysia.
 But Trump told reporters traveling with him that he had no intention of meeting Carney there.